despresc/scriba-legacy/README.md

 How would this work in practice?
 Would each variable get wrapped in something?
 Maybe that would be something controllable with an argument?
 I'd want the `theorem.title` to be wrapped in something.
 We might also want to normalize the whitespace of the title.
+Add an option not to do that, if we need it.

 Not sure about the `_` before `content`.